-Milo’s Café and Restaurant: Milo’s is the restaurant that is associated with the Bright Morning Inn Bed ad Breakfast!
-This local eatery features a range of food on their menu including hardy breakfasts, coffee and bakery items, and sandwiches and entrees.
+Milo’s Café and Restaurant: Milo’s is the restaurant that is associated with the Bright Morning Inn Bed and Breakfast!
+This local eatery features a range of food on its menu including hardy breakfasts, coffee and bakery items, and sandwiches and entrees.
 It’s a great place to stop before or after a long hike at Blackwater Falls.

 Sirianni’s Café: Sirinanni’s Café is another local mainstay that serves a variety of pizzas & Italian meals with an old-school vibe.